 Zoe's first novel, Folk (Bloomsbury), was shortlisted for the International Dylan Thomas Prize and adapted for BBC Radio (read by the brilliant Samantha Spiro).
-She has just finished turning some of the chapters from Folk into a libretto, for a song cycle that will have its world premiere in 2023.
+She has written the libretto for a song cycle based on Folk, for music composed by Helen Grime for full orchestra and soprano.
+Claire Booth and the BBC Scottish Symphony Orchestra will give the world premiere in Glasgow in September 2024.

-Her second novel, Mischief Acts (Bloomsbury), is released in March 2022, and is inspired by the past and future of the Great North Wood, which used to cover a large swathe of South London.
+Her second novel, Mischief Acts (Bloomsbury), was a Sunday Times Book of the Year in 2022, and is inspired by the past and future of the Great North Wood, which used to cover a large swathe of South London.

 Since completing Mischief Acts, Zoe has moved from London to the Kent coast, which is (not surprisingly) influencing her third novel.
 It turns out that place - alongside folklore, nature and social history - is a starting point for her writing.